Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - **Computational Artifact**

 - [ ] The artifact's source code exists in a publicly available GitHub repository
 - [ ] The artifact's GitHub repository contains documentation on how to install and use it
 - [ ] It is possible for a computer scientist who is not the creator of the GitHub repository to install and use the computational artifact
 - [ ] The artifact's GitHub repository contains sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of continuous integration in GitHub Actions)
 - [ ] The GitHub repository features deliverables that have a clear connection to the research project
 - [ ] The GitHub repository contains evidence of regular commits through the spring semester
+- [ ] The computational artifact demonstrates significant technical complexity appropriate for senior-level work
+- [ ] The artifact includes comprehensive error handling and input validation
+- [ ] The repository contains clear examples and usage demonstrations
+- [ ] The artifact's code is well-structured, readable, and follows appropriate design patterns
+- [ ] The computational artifact successfully addresses the research problem as outlined in the proposal

 ### Institutional Review Board (IRB) Proposals